 Hydrogen is set to provide a low carbon energy for activities and processes that are difficult to electrify – especially in industry: iron, steel and chemicals for high-temperature processes.
 It will help to decarbonize long-distance transportation in marine, aviation and heavy-duty road transport.

 By building on our low carbon businesses and our existing capabilities, we intend to build a leading position in hydrogen globally.
 By 2030, we aim to produce between 0.5 and 0.7 million tonnes per annum of primarily green hydrogen, while selectively pursuing blue hydrogen opportunities.
 To achieve this, we are accessing new segments, such as the mobility and industrial sectors – including the decarbonization of our own refineries.

 In the UK, we are developing plans for one of the UK’s largest blue hydrogen production facilities: H2Teesside.
-Work has started on a world-class, low carbon hydrogen hub that could supply 15% of the UK government’s ambition for 10GW of hydrogen by 2030.
+This planned low carbon hydrogen hub could supply 10% of the UK government’s ambition for 10GW of hydrogen by 2030.